 - Reach out to your representatives and urge immediate action to help expand Afghan resettlement programs.
 Find messaging and advocacy priorities here.

 - If you or someone you know is seeking information for loved ones currently trapped in Afghanistan or who are in the process of fleeing, click for more information about the legal options currently available to them.

-- Read our coverage of the crisis on our blog.
+- Read our coverage of the crisis in our Latest section.

 - Your gift helps provide food, housing assistance, job training, gender-based violence counseling, and other critical needs for arriving Afghan citizens into the United States.
 Donate now.

 Read about HIAS’ response to the Afghan crisis here.